-Pre-trip coordination with FWC and Hail Out/Hail In Requirement
+Pre-trip coordination with FWC and Trip Declaration Approval

 Prior to taking a FWC Study Fleet fishing trip, the selected captain must coordinate the date/dates of the trip with FWC staff to determine what works best for both entities.
-This coordination is essential as private vessels may need to obtain a GoPro camera from FWC staff and other materials prior to taking a study fleet trip.
-Also, coordination is needed for FWC observers to be aboard some or all of the for-hire trips.
-In addition, all fish harvested during Study Fleet trips will be sampled when the vessels arrive at the dock and this must be coordinated in advance via a hail in notification to FWC staff.
+This coordination is essential as private vessels will need to obtain a camera from FWC staff and other materials prior to taking a Study Fleet trip.
+Also, coordination is needed for FWC observers to be aboard all of the charter for-hire and headboat Study Fleet trips.
+In addition, all fish harvested during Study Fleet trips will be sampled when the vessels arrive at the dock and this must be coordinated in advance with FWC staff.
 Captains must notify FWC staff 24 hours prior to a planned trip and report the date and state registration number of the vessel they intend to fish from in order to receive an authorization, which must be available to present to law enforcement if requested at-sea or at the dock.
-As the Study Fleet vessel is returning to port, the captain must hail in and let FWC know the estimated time and location of arrival.
+As the Study Fleet vessel is returning to port, the captain should let FWC know the estimated time and location of arrival if it has changed from their approved trip declaration.
 Upon return to port, the captain and anglers are required to allow FWC staff to collect biological samples from harvested fish and conduct interviews, as needed.